 See the "Cookies and Similar Technologies" section for information on Monitoring and Analytics vendors that rely on cookies.

 We request individuals under the age of 13 in the U.S. and under the age of 16 in the rest of the world not provide personal data to Garmin.
 If we learn that we have collected personal data from a child under the age of 13 in the U.S. or under 16 in the rest of the world, we will take steps to delete the information as soon as possible.

 Retention of Personal Data

-We will retain your personal data as long as your Garmin account is considered to be active.
+We will retain your personal data as long as your Garmin account is considered to be active or in accordance with applicable law and regulatory obligations.
 In addition, see below under “Your Rights” for a description of your right of erasure.

 Data Controller and Data Protection Officer

-If you reside in the European Union or U.K., you have the right under the General Data Protection Regulation ("GDPR") or UK Data Protection Act 2018 to request from Garmin access to and rectification or erasure of your personal data, data portability, restriction of processing of your personal data, the right to object to processing of your personal data, and the right to lodge a complaint with a supervisory authority.
+If you reside in the EEA, U.K., or Switzerland, you have the right, subject to the conditions set out in the General Data Protection Regulation ("GDPR") or other applicable law, to request from Garmin access to and rectification or erasure of your personal data, data portability, restriction of processing of your personal data, the right to object to processing of your personal data, and the right to lodge a complaint with a supervisory authority.
 For more information about these rights, please visit the European Commission’s “My Rights” page relating to GDPR, which can be displayed in a number of languages.
-If you reside outside of the European Union and U.K., you may have similar rights under your local laws.
+If you reside outside of the EEA, U.K., and Switzerland, you may have similar rights under your local laws.

-To request access to or rectification, portability or erasure of your personal data, or to delete your Garmin account, visit Account Management Center.
+To request access to or rectification, portability, or erasure of your personal data, or to delete your Garmin account, please visit our Account Management Center.